mpimd-csc/phgasnets/README.md

 The project offers two dockerfiles [`Dockerfile.dev`](Dockerfile.dev) and [`Dockerfile.run`](Dockerfile.run) with the necessary instructions to set the relevant environment and run the codes without having to install dependencies on the host.
 Additionally a [`docker-compose.yml`](docker-compose.yml) is included to simplify the build process.

-Build the image which contains all the source code and executables,
+Build the `phgasnets-run` image which contains the environment, the source code and executables,
 ```bash
 docker-compose build
 ```